Showing 1 - 1 OF 1

 The state of Hawaii contractual law currently allows financial lenders (state-regulated banks, credit unions, financial association) to prevent military personnel from removing their automobiles, financed in Hawaii, to their new duty stations when they PCS.
 Under state law, it is unlawful for any person to remove an automobile from Hawaii unless written authorization of the legal owner has been obtained.
 This law applies to any military member who finances an automobile in Hawaii and signs a "separate written agreement" at the time of purchase.
 This agreement requires the service member to obtain consent from the seller or lender before the service member may remove the vehicle from Hawaii.
 If you are planning on buying a new car and hope to ship it to your next assignment, try to avoid the automobile removal policy by financing your vehicle through a credit union or bank that will let you take your car off island.
 Arrange for financing before shopping for your car.

-The Air Force Aid Society (AFAS) program is located on Hickam Field, Building 1105, 808-449-0301, and provides financial assistance for emergency needs.
-Categories of assistance include emergency travel, food, rent, utilities, essential car repair, and certain medical and dental care expenses
+The Air Force Aid Society program is located on Hickam Field in Building 1105 and provides financial assistance for emergency needs.
+You can reach the AFAS by phone at 808-449-0301 or 808-449-0314.
+Categories of assistance include, but are not limited to, emergency travel, food, rent, utilities, essential car repair and certain medical and dental care expenses.

 Should you encounter a situation where you need emergency financial assistance, while in transit and near a military installation, contact the Navy-Marine Corps Relief Society or the Air Force Aid Society.
 If you need assistance to locate the other military relief agencies call the American Red Cross, Armed Forces Emergency Service Center at 1-877-272-7337.